When travelling or using transport

 Children should also keep a two-metre distance from others who are not in their household.

 - keep the time spent near others as short as possible

 If you are the responsible adult or carer travelling with children, help them follow this guidance, wear face coverings, reduce the number of surfaces they touch and keep their distance from others.

-Children under 13-years-old are not recommended to wear face coverings.
+Children under post-primary school age are not recommended to wear face coverings.